 Other due process for veterans violations may include VA relying on the wrong documents or another veterans documents that have been mistakenly placed in the veterans file, bias against the veteran in VA’s decision and language barriers that are not properly addressed by VA in the processing of claims with veterans whose primary language is not English.
 Ultimately, the main concern with due process for veterans seeking disability benefits is fairness in VA’s determination as to whether or not they qualify to receive such benefits, as well as fairness in the treatment of benefits veterans have already obtained.

-If you or somebody you know is struggling with a VA appeal, contact the Berry Law Firm today at (888) 883-2483 for a free consultation.
+If you or somebody you know is struggling with a VA appeal, contact the Berry Law today at (888) 883-2483 for a free consultation.

 Our monthly newsletter features about important and up-to-date veterans' law news, keeping you informed about the changes that matter.